-On 27 March 2020, the NSW Government announced an additional $34 million to prevent and respond to homelessness in response to COVID-19.
-This includes $20 million to accelerate pathways for existing clients of homelessness services and priority social housing applicants to secure stable housing in the private rental market through Rent Choice Assist, Rent Choice Assist COVID-19, Start Safely and Rent Choice Youth.
+DCJ Housing has a range of private rental assistance products to respond to homelessness and to accelerate pathways for existing clients of homelessness services and priority social housing applicants to the private market through Rent Choice Assist, Start Safely and Rent Choice Youth.

 Where to find help